 Inventory reserves are maintained for the estimated value of the inventory that may have a lower value than stated or quantities in excess of future production needs.
 We have an evaluation process to assess the value of the inventory that is slow moving, excess or obsolete on a quarterly basis.
 We evaluate our inventory based on current usage and the latest forecasts of product demand and production requirements from our customers.
-As of March 31, 2019, our inventory reserve was \$0.1 million.
-This reserve was \$0.2 million as of both December 31, 2018 and 2017.
-Based on our evaluation, we believe the reserve to be adequate.
+Our inventory reserve was \$0.2 million as of both December 31, 2018 and 2017, and based on our evaluation, we believe the reserve to be adequate.